WatchNext

 About Wo Ai Ni Mommy

 Wo Ai Ni Mommy (2010) is a Documentary film that follows from 2000 to 2008, China was the leading country for U.S. international adoptions.
 There are now approximately 70,000 Chinese adoptees being raised in the United States.
 Ninety-five percent of them are girls.
 Each year, these girls face new questions regarding their adopted lives and surroundings.
 This is a film about Chinese adopted girls, their American adoptive families and the paradoxical losses and gains inherent in international adoption.
 The characters and events in this story will challenge our traditional notions of family, culture and race.
-Wo Ai Ni Mommy is not currently listed with streaming providers in your selected region, but availability can change over time.
+Currently, you can watch Wo Ai Ni Mommy on OVID.
+Streaming availability may vary by country and platform over time.
 Fans of documentary movies may also want to explore similar titles below.

 Where to Watch